na-na-hi/renget/archive/nbd7ikrf.md

 >handsign
 Snake, Monkey, Tiger, Snake, Horse, Dragon, Snake, Dog, Ox, Snake, Bird, Rat, Snake

+###Moon’s Mirage
+A simple illusory art designed to be used with only half a handsign.
+The illusion is usually of Masu making a fake strike, used to open the target for a killing blow.
+>handsign
+One-handed Monkey

 ###Light Refraction Dance
-Masu is somewhat proficient with visual genjutsu.
+Masu’s full-strength visual genjutsu.
 She eventually intends to mix that with light-based constructs to confuse her opponents.
 >handsign
 Monkey, Rat, Dog, Bird
 >What constructs?
 She’s working on it okay?!

+###Warning Bells
+Masu constructs a simple barrier to alert her when its area is breached.
+The cost of maintaining this barrier is negligible.
+Masu constructed this jutsu to guard her while she slept.
+>handsign
+Boar